 As well as practical considerations such as location and script, you'll also need to consider technical aspects such as filming equipment, the editing process and how you'll make the video accessible to recruiters.

 You'll need a computer, internet access and a camera as a minimum.
-You may also need a tripod, lighting and editing software such as Microsoft Movie Maker or Apple iMovie.
+You may also need a tripod, lighting and editing software such as Final Cut Pro, Microsoft Movie Maker or Apple iMovie.

 If you have a smart phone with a high quality camera you could use this, but if you want it to look professional it's best to use a decent DSLR camera.
 You'll also need to make sure that the audio quality is good - employers will switch off if they can't make out what you're saying.

 When filming, make the video dynamic by using different shots and camera angles.
 Do as many takes as possible to give you something to work with during the editing process, arguably one of the most important steps to creating a great video CV.

-It's at this stage that you can tighten up your video, reordering and tweaking shots, cutting bits that didn't work and adding visual effects (such as pointing to text as it appears on screen).
+It's at this stage that you can tighten up your video, reordering and tweaking shots, cutting bits that didn't work and adding visual and sound effects (such as pointing to text as it appears on screen or background music).
 The scenes that make the final cut should be those that portray you in the best possible light.

 Once you have a finished video you need to decide how you'll make this accessible to recruiters.
-'I would suggest uploading the video to the internet on a platform such as Vimeo or YouTube,' says Mark.
-'You can then send these links to employers via email or you could host the video on your social media platforms or on your own website.'
+Uploading the video to the internet provides easy access for employers.
+This way you can also link and promote your video CV on your social media channels.

 Find out more